sarthak576/project-3_PortfolioWebsite/README.md

 Gautam Raj - Portfolio Website

 Project Overview

-This project is a personal portfolio website designed to showcase the skills, experience, and projects of Gautam Raj, a Full-Stack Developer.
-The website is built using HTML, CSS, and JavaScript, providing a clean and professional interface where visitors can learn about my background, services, and how to contact me.
+This portfolio website serves as a digital showcase for Gautam Raj, a Full-Stack Developer.
+Built with HTML, CSS, and JavaScript, the site features a clean and professional design that highlights Gautam's skills, experience, and services, making it easy for visitors to learn about him and connect.

 Website Features

-Home Page: Introduction and a brief overview of myself as a Full-Stack Developer.
+Home Page: A brief introduction to Gautam as a Full-Stack Developer.

-About Section: More detailed information about my journey, skills, and experience in software development.
+About Section: Insight into Gautam's journey, skills, and experience in software development.

-Services Section: Highlights the services I offer, including web development, full-stack solutions, and more.
+Services Section: Outlines services offered, such as web development and full-stack solutions.

-Portfolio Section: A gallery of past projects with descriptions and links to live demos or GitHub repositories.
+Portfolio Section: Displays past projects with descriptions, including links to live demos or GitHub repositories.

-Contact Section: Includes various social media icons and a contact form for reaching out.
+Contact Section: Includes social media links and a contact form for easy reach.

 Technologies Used

-HTML: Structuring the website content.
+HTML: For content structuring.

-CSS: For styling the layout, fonts, and images.
+CSS: For styling layout, fonts, and visuals.

-JavaScript: Implementing interactivity and dynamic content.
+JavaScript: To add interactivity and dynamic content.

 Future Enhancements

-Add responsive design to make the website fully mobile-friendly.
+Responsive Design: Make the website fully mobile-friendly.

-Implement more animations and transitions for smoother interactions.
+Animations and Transitions: Implement smoother and more engaging interactions.

-Include a dynamic contact form with email functionality.
+Dynamic Contact Form: Enable email functionality for better connectivity.

 Author

 Gautam Raj
-LinkedIn www.linkedin.com/in/gautamraj25
+LinkedIn